gcewing/logisim-cad/README.md

 pin number can be automatically shown next to the port on the circuit symbol, with options for positioning.

+### Negation symbols

+There is a *Negation Style* port attribute for automatically decorating a port with either a negation circle or a bar over the port label.
+When one of these is used, and the pin label starts with "n" or "L_", that prefix is omitted from the displayed port label.

-Standard Logisim-evolution will show the automatic pin labels (but not numbers) as ordinary text objects, not linked to the port.
+Standard Logisim-evolution will show automatic pin labels and negation decorations as separate objects, not linked to the port.
+Pin numbers will not be shown.

 ### Variants